What is most important when you decide to be a designer? These 10 things you need to sell gift baskets will point you in the right direction.

 People who buy aren’t just friends and family.
 Search for people who need gift baskets to keep their business doors open.

-If you don’t have multiple ways to receive money, you will process few orders until you accept credit cards and online payments.
+If you don’t have multiple ways to receive money, you won’t complete many orders until you accept credit cards and online payments.

 Gift baskets sitting in the bathtub and on the kitchen table make for an unhappy home, especially if you live with others.